makai281/nmtpy/README.md

 $ python setup.py install
 ```

-**Installation Note:** When you add a new model under `models/` it will not be directly available in runtime
+**Note:** When you add a new model under `models/` it will not be directly available in runtime
 as it needs to be installed as well.
-To avoid re-installing each time, you can use development mode with `python setup.py develop`
-which will directly add the `git` repository to `PYTHONPATH`.
+To avoid re-installing each time, you can use development mode with `python setup.py develop` which will directly make Python see the `git` folder as the library content.

 ## Ensuring Reproducibility in Theano

-When we started to work on **dl4mt-tutorial**, we noticed an annoying reproducibility problem:
+When we started to work on **dl4mt-tutorial**, we noticed an annoying reproducibility problem where
-Multiple runs of the same experiment (same seed, same machine, same GPU) were not producing exactly
+multiple runs of the same experiment (same seed, same machine, same GPU) were not producing exactly
 the same training and validation losses after a few iterations.

 The first solution that was [discussed](https://github.com/Theano/Theano/issues/3029) in Theano
 issues was to replace a non-deterministic GPU operation with its deterministic equivalent.
 To achieve this,
-you should **patch** your local Theano installation using [this patch](patches/00-theano-advancedinctensor.patch) unless upstream developers add
-a configuration option to `.theanorc`.
+you should **patch** your local Theano installation using [this patch](patches/00-theano-advancedinctensor.patch) (or [this one](patches/00-theanov0.9-advancedinctensor.patch) for the recent master which approaches v0.9) unless upstream developers add a configuration option to `.theanorc`.

 But apparently this was not enough to obtain reproducible models.
 After debugging ~2 months, we discovered and
 [fixed](https://github.com/Theano/Theano/commit/8769382ff661aab15dda474a4c74456037f73cc6) a very insidious bug involving back-propagation in Theano.

 So if you care (and you absolutely should) about reproducibility, make sure your Theano copy has above changes applied.
-If you use
-Theano from `master` branch and your clone is newer than *17 August 2016*, the second fix is probably available in your copy.
+If your Theano copy is newer than *17 August 2016*, the second fix should be available in your copy.

-Finally just to give some numbers, this irreproducibility was causing a deviation of **1 to 1.5** BLEU between multiple runs of the same experiment.

 ## Configuring Theano